Lexington-Innovations/Traice_ML_Code/Readme.txt

 ## Step 1: Download the traice.sql data model file from sync repository.

-## step 2: Clone this repository and run the following command in the terminal: python traice_batch.py {database_username} {database_password}
+## step 2: Clone this repository and rund the following command in the current directory terminal: pip3 install -r requirements.txt

+## step 3: Run command in the terminal: python traice_batch.py {database_username} {database_password}n the following

-## step3: The trace_batch.py process takes a long time to run.
+## step4: The trace_batch.py process takes a long time to run.
 To allow quicker re-runs, it has been divided into ten steps.
 For details on each step, consult traice_batch.py or the underlying modules in the traice package:

 Load
 Merge